 Welcome to BARA, the Barry Amateur Radio Association, established in 1955.
 BARA is an ARRL affiliated club in Barry County, Michigan, which is located in the southwestern part of the Lower Peninsula.
 Our club is composed of a group of people who enjoy sharing their knowledge of ham radio, serving our community, and just good old rag chewing.
 We are a very diverse group of individuals, each bringing something unique and enriching to our club and to amateur radio.
 Our doors are always open to new members.

 Ongoing Events and Announcements

 BARA Breakfast – Second Saturday of each month, 8:00 AM at Curley Cone 12850 M-179 Wayland MI 49348.
 Phone number 269-792-6560.
-Anyone with an interest in amateur radio is invited to come join us for breakfast.
+The restaurant is located about 250 yards east of the intersection of M-179 and Patterson Road.
+Anyone with an interest in amateur radio is invited to join us for breakfast.

 Check us out on Facebook at the link below.